dipenR/dipenR/README.md

 ### 👋🏽 Hi, my name is Dipen Rupani!

-🎓 I recently graduate from Stony Brook University, where I studied computer science with a specialization in AI and data science.
+🎓 I recently graduated from Stony Brook University, where I studied computer science with a specialization in AI and data science.

 💻 Currently, I work as:
 - A research assistant at [HLAB](https://hlab.cs.stonybrook.edu/).
 I work on using NLP to gain insights on adoloscent mental health.